Nalini Malani

-Nalini Malani (born 19 February 1946) is a contemporary Indian artist widely acknowledged to be among the country's first generation of video artists.
+Nalini Malani (born 19 February 1946) is an Indian artist, among the country's first generation of video artists.

 She works with several mediums which include theater, videos, installations along with mixed media paintings and drawings.
-The subjects of her creations are deeply influenced by her experience of migration in the aftermath of the partition of India.
-Subsequently, pressing feminist issues have also become a part of her creative output.
-Malani has evolved a visual language that is iconic, moving from stop motion, erasure animations, reverse paintings and most recently to digital animations, where she draws directly with her finger onto a tablet.
+The subjects of her creations are influenced by her experience of migration in the aftermath of the partition of India.
+Pressing feminist issues have become a part of her creative output.
+Malani uses a visual language that moves from stop motion, erasure animations, reverse paintings and to digital animations, where she draws directly with her finger onto a tablet.

 Malani made her first video work 'Dream Houses' (1969), as the youngest and only female participant of the Vision Exchange Workshop (VIEW), an experimental multi-disciplinary artist workshop in Bombay (Mumbai) by late artist Akbar Padamsee.

-Her works have been showcased at renowned museums across the world, including the Stedelijk Museum in Amsterdam and the Museum of Modern Art in New York.
+Her works have been shown at various museums, including the Stedelijk Museum Amsterdam, the National Gallery in London, and the Museum of Modern Art in New York.

 Early life and education

 Malani is the only child of Satni Advani (Sindhi Sikh) and Jairam Malani (Theosophist).
-Born in Karachi (Sindh) in what was then British India (now Pakistan) in 1946, Malani's family sought refuge in India during the partition of India.
+Born in Karachi (Sindh) in what was then British India, now Pakistan, in 1946, Malani's family sought refuge in India during the partition of India.
 They relocated to Kolkata (then Calcutta), where her father worked with Tata Airlines (later Air India) and relocated to Mumbai in 1954, where they lived in a colony built for displaced Sindhis.
-Her family's experience of leaving behind their home and becoming refugees deeply informs Malani's artworks.
+Her family's experience of leaving behind their homeland and becoming refugees had inspired Malani's artworks.

 Malani studied Fine Arts in Mumbai and obtained a Diploma in Fine Arts from Sir Jamsetjee Jeejebhoy School of Art in 1969.
-From 1964-67, she had a studio at the Bhulabhai Desai Memorial Institute, which used to be located at Breach Candy, Mumbai (then Bombay), where artists, musicians, dancers and theater persons worked individually and collectively.
-It was here that she had the opportunity to meet and collaborate with artists from allied forms of artistic practice like theatre.
-She received a scholarship from the French Government to study fine arts in Paris from 1970 to 1972.
-She was also a recipient of two scholarships from the Government of India, as well as a grant in 1989 for travel and work in the United States.
+From 1964-67, she had a studio at the Bhulabhai Desai Memorial Institute, which used to be located at Breach Candy, Mumbai where artists, musicians, dancers and theater persons worked individually and collectively.
+It was here that she met and collaborated with artists from allied forms of artistic practice like theatre.
+She received a scholarship from the French Government to study fine arts in Paris between 1970-72.
+She was a recipient of two scholarships from the Government of India, as well as a grant in 1989 for travel and work in the United States.